hmchen47/Programming/WebDev/Frontend-W3C/2-HTML5Coding/03b-Graphics.md

 The `<canvas>` tag is one of the "Flash killer" features of HTML5.
 This course focuses on the fundamental drawing capabilities of the HTML5 canvas.

-For the [`<canvas>` element](https://html.spec.whatwg.org/multipage/canvas.html#the-canvas-element), the specification states that <i>"The canvas element provides scripts with a <strong>resolution-dependent bitmap canvas</strong>, which can be used for rendering graphs, game graphics, or other visual images on the fly."<i>
+For the [`<canvas>` element](https://html.spec.whatwg.org/multipage/canvas.html#the-canvas-element), the specification states that <i>"The canvas element provides scripts with a <strong>resolution-dependent bitmap canvas</strong>, which can be used for rendering graphs, game graphics, or other visual images on the fly."</i>

 <p style="border: 1px solid red; margin: 20px; padding: 20px;"><strong>The canvas has been designed for pixel-based graphics</strong>, while SVG (Scalable Vector Graphics, another W3C standard) is for vector-based graphics.</p>

 Indeed, the canvas JavaScript drawing API supports different kind of shapes: lines, rectangles, ellipses, arcs, curves, text, images.
 Some drawing styles need to be specified that will affect the way shapes are drawn (color, drawing width, shadows, etc.).
 An alpha channel for drawing in transparent mode is also supported, as well as many advanced drawing modes and global filters (blur, etc.).

 The canvas is also used to do animations at 60 frames per second (useful for games), to display videos with special effects, to display a webcam stream, and so on.

 #### Examples